 Read more: A Festive Day Out – Christmas in London

 It only feels like a few days ago that I got back from a press trip with Inghams to Alta Badia in Italy.
 The gourmet ski trip was a revelation – the Italians do food and skiing so well with gourmet dishes, Sommeliers on the pistes and all at very reasonable prices.
-I’ll be writing the trip up soon but in the meantime check out the first highlight in my Instagram stories.
+The highlight was a wine safari on the pistes with a sommelier on skis.

 Alta Badia, Dolomites, Italy